Complete toric varieties with semisimple automorphism group: Introduction

 \begin{theorem} Let $X$ be a complete toric variety.
 If $\Aut_X^{\circ}$ is semi-simple, then

 \end{theorem}

-This last theorem seems to be well-known by experts.
-But, to our knowledge, it has no published proof.
+This last theorem seems to be well-known to experts.
+A proof of this theorem using Lie theory has been communicated to us by Shintaro Kuroki on \cite{Shintaro}.
+We offer an alternative, elementary algebraic proof.

-\textbf{Aknowledgements. } I would like to thank Giancarlo Lucchini for his guidance on this work.
-I extend this thanks to Alvaro Liendo for his comments on the writting of this paper.
+\textbf{Acknowledgements. } I would like to thank Giancarlo Lucchini for his guidance on this work.
+I woulf also like to thank to Alvaro Liendo for his comments on the writing of this paper.
 This work was partially supported by ANID via beca Doctorado Nacional 2025 Folio 21251132.